Rebuilding Design Consistency at Scale

 - Create advanced training programs for new team members

-- Establish design system contribution recognition and career paths
+- Establish design system contribution recognition and career

 Scale Preparation